 One crossbow scope review says that it is not true to its claim that it’s fog-proof.
 That’s one complaint, though.
 What most users complained about was it is apparently difficult to mount on crossbows.

 Even cheaper than the TRUGLO above is the Hammers Compact Red/Blue Illuminated Crossbow Scope.
-At less than $50, you will have a lightweight, compact scope that you can carry easily during hunting.
+If you get it for less than $50, you will have a lightweight, compact scope that you can carry easily during hunting.
 That’s a great buy.

 Pros and cons: